-I HAVE BEEN OFFERED THE CHANCE TO PURCHASE THE IDENTIFIED AREA OF GREENBELT LAND FROM THE CUPRENT OWNER.
-I WOULD WISH TO EXCLOSE THE AREA WITH A WIRE MESH FENCE OF ~ 6 FOOT
+I HAVE BEEN OFFERED THE CHANCE TO PURCHASE.
+THE IDENTIFIED AREA OF GREENBELT LAND FROM THE CUPRENT OWNER.
+I WOULD WISH TO EXCLOSE A WIRE MESH FENCE OF ~ 6 FOOT

-TO PREJENT VADALISM AND ENSURE THE AREA IS MAINTAINED IN AN APPROPRIATE WAY, THE AREA WOULD BE HELD SEPARATE FROM MY PROPERTY AT #6 NO CHANGE OF USE SOCIENT,
+VADALISM AND ENSURE THE TO PREVENT MAINTAINED IN AN APPROPRIATE WAY, THE AREA WOULD BE HELD SEPARATE FROM MY PROPERTY AT #6

-A Written Statement via Email A Written St atement via Post Via Meeting(s) amo application Advice Request F Plans and supporting information check information has been submitted with this pre-applica scaled layout plan (using typically 1:500/1:200/1:100 protocol for further details) tion request.
-At a minimum, a location i Location plan Scaled layout plan (using typically 1:500/1:200/1:100) Elevation drawings Sketches of the proposal Trees on the site Existing and proposed parking on site chargo in Draft design statement icani/ /fredi Other information (Please provide any other in account when considering your proposal/request for should be exempt from a Freedom of Informatio (Scotland) Act 2002.) advice.
+A Written Statement via Email A Written St atement via Post Via Meeting(s) amo application Advice Request F Plans and supporting information checklist (Please confirm which of the follow information has been submitted with this pre-application request.
+At a minimum, a location placed layout plan (using typically 1:500/1:200/1:100) are required.
+Please see the pre-application protocol for further details) Location plan Scaled layout plan (using typically 1:500/1:200/1:100) Elevation drawings Sketches of the proposal Trees on the site Existing and proposed parking on site chargo in Draft design statement icani / /fredi Other information (Please provide any other in account when considering your proposal/request for should be exempt from a Freedom of Informatio (Scotland) Act 2002.) advice.
 Please highlight here if any information Other information (Please provide any other in account when considering your proposal/request for should be exempt from a Freedom of Information (Scotland) Act 2002.) advice.
 Please highlight here if any information Other information (Please provide any other in account when considering your proposal/request for should be exempt from a Freedom of Information (Scotland) Act 2002.) advice.
 Please highlight here if any inform Other information (Please provide any other in account when considering your proposal/request for should be exempt from a Freedom of Information (Scotland) Act 2002.) advice.
 Please highlight here if any infori n Request under the Freedom of Infori Other information (Please provide any other in account when considering your proposal/request for should be exempt from a Freedom of Informatio (Scotland) Act 2002.)
 Date advice.
 Please highlight here if any information in Request under the Freedom of Information